valentynkt/BackendGarden/content/notes/Microservices Architecture Pattern.md

 Microservices Architecture is a design approach where an application is divided into small, autonomous services, each designed around specific business capabilities.
 This architectural style is preferred for its scalability, flexibility, and ability to facilitate agile development and deployment practices.

-> [!abstract]
-> The Microservices Architecture Pattern organizes complex applications into smaller, independent units that communicate over well-defined APIs.
-These units, or services, are independently deployable, highly maintainable, and scalable

-## Content

-### Key Concepts
+## Key Concepts

 Microservices Architecture promotes a decentralized approach to software development with the following core principles:

 > [!important]
 >
-> - **Independent Deployment**: Each microservice operates independently which allows for individual scaling, deployment, and updating without affecting other components of the application.
+> - **Independent Deployment**: Each microservice operates independently, allowing for individual scaling, deployment, and updating without affecting other components of the application.
-> - **Decentralized Data Management**: Each microservice manages its own database, thereby ensuring loose coupling and data encapsulation.
+> - **Decentralized Data Management**: Each microservice manages its own database, ensuring loose coupling and data encapsulation.
-> - **Polyglot Programming**: Services can be developed using different programming languages and technologies that are best suited for their specific requirements.
+> - **Polyglot Programming**: Services can be developed using different programming languages and technologies best suited for their specific requirements.
 > - **Simplified Scaling**: Independent services allow for targeted scaling of application components as needed, enhancing resource efficiency.

 ### Communication

 Understanding the communication patterns and operational dynamics is crucial in a Microservices Architecture: